 You can use any deployment tool that supports Azure Resource Manager (ARM), for example Octopus Deploy, Visual Studio Team Foundation Server or TeamCity.
 See Deploying code changes for more information.

-- Ensure that any software that you deploy supports Azure Web Apps, see Digital Experience Cloud Service Description for more information.
+- Make sure that the software you deploy supports Azure Web Apps, see Requirements for supported software and components.

 - If add-ons are used on the site, ensure that the modules and modulesbin folders are included in the project so that these are published as well.
 Publishing the database schema should only be performed on the first publish operation.